You’ve spotted it—lesions of tan or brown discoloration on the leaves of your favorite plant. But what is it?

-Unfortunately, anthracnose can be difficult to get rid of.
+Unfortunately, anthracnose can be challenging to get rid of.
 But don’t despair!
 There are many natural ways to control and prevent it.

 Identification

-This fungal disease affects many types of plants, including trees, shrubs, and fruits.
-It is caused by different fungal species in the genus Colletotrichum.
+This fungal disease affects a wide range of plants, including trees, shrubs, and fruit-bearing plants.

 Anthracnose causes leaf spots and lesions on plants; they may be tan, brown, or black [1].
 Fruits may also show similar spots, which can cause them to become soft and drop prematurely from the plant.

-Stems may also exhibit dark lesions that can cause dieback or even the death of the plant if left untreated.
+Stems may also exhibit dark lesions that can cause dieback or even the plant’s death if left untreated.

-The most common plants affected include oak trees, liriope, cotton, maple trees, ficus trees, roses, mandevilla, sycamore, avocado trees, loropetalum, ash trees, and hydrangea.
+The most common plants affected include oak trees, liriope, cotton, maple trees, ficus trees, roses, mandevilla, sycamore, avocado trees, loropetalum, ash trees, and hydrangeas.

 How to Get Rid of Anthracnose Naturally

-It’s important to act quickly if you suspect Anthracnose in your garden.
-If you suspect your plants have anthracnose disease, the best way to deal with it is to try natural methods first.
+It’s essential to act quickly if you suspect anthracnose in your garden.
+If you suspect your plants have anthracnose disease, try some natural methods first.

 1. Remove Infected Plants from the Garden